 - Agape — Unconditional Love.

 - Eros — Romanic Love.
 Eros is the Greek God of love and fertility.

 - Philia — Affectionate Love.

 Champion of the Mystics

-If the topic of mysticism interests you, then a must-have for your library is Evelyn Underhill’s book, “Mysticism: A Study in the Nature and Development of Spiritual Consciousness.”
+If the topic of mysticism interests you, then read Evelyn Underhill.
+Start with “Mysticism: A Study in the Nature and Development of Spiritual Consciousness.”
 This work is a mixture of textbook and poetic prose.
 A noble effort filled with analogies and metaphors on every aspect of mysticism.
 Because of this complex writing style, it’s not “easy reading.”
 But, well worth the effort.
 You’ll find gems of wisdom and references for further investigation.

-Evelyn Underhill was an English Anglo-Catholic writer and pacifist known for her many works on religion and spiritual practice.
-Christian mysticism was her passion in life and in her writing.
+Evelyn Underhill was an English Anglo-Catholic writer.
+She was a pacifist known for her many works on religion and spiritual practice.
+Christian mysticism was her passion in life and her writing.
 It would appear from her writing that she considered herself a Mystic first, and then a Christian.

 Questions and Issues for Mystics

 You can’t legislate the divine substance of love.
 But, we see institutions attempting to do this.
 We see referenced to love in all the Abrahamic religions.
 These are the religions of Semitic origin, Judaism, Christianity, and Islam.
-However, the references to love are negated by references to gender discrimination and oppression, racial and ethnic prejudice, genocide and discrimination.
+However, these references are negated by references to gender discrimination and oppression, racial and ethnic prejudice, genocide, and discrimination.
 It’s these latter references which take precedence in the formulation of practice and policy.